Seeing Stars: Final Resting Places of the Stars

 (Click here to see a partial map of this mausoleum).

-Oscar-winner David O. Selznick (1902-1965) is just a little farther down this same Sanctuary of Trust corridor.
 As a producer at M-G-M, he was responsible for such classics as "Gone With the Wind," "King Kong," "Rebecca," "Since You Went Away," "Duel in the Sun" and "The Third Man."
+Jennifer Jones

-Back out in the more public corridors of the Great Mausoleum, there are a few of minor celebrities who might interest you.
 In the open Sanctuary of Vespers (just before the statue of the Pieta) is crooner Russ Columbo (1908-1934), a rival of Bing Crosby in the early 30's.
 Benny Goodman first formed his famous orchestra (with Gene Krupa) to play for Russ Columbo.

 He's probably best known today for his tragic early death.
 He was engaged to none other than Carole Lombard when he was accidentally shot and killed at age 26, while looking at a friend's antique pistol.
 (His name is mentioned in the Neil Diamond song "Done Too Soon.")
 His mother was gravely ill at the time, so they never told her of her son's accidental death.
 She lived another ten years without knowing, as relatives sent her cards and letters "from Russ."
 His crypt is just above eye level, near the center of the left wall of this corridor.